Version 1.4 - Last Updated: 05 May 2026

 Q1: As a Welsh provider do I need to register with OfS?

-A: OfS is the independent regulator of higher education in England, therefore, Welsh providers need not register.
+A: OfS is the independent regulator of higher education in England, therefore, Welsh providers and other UK providers need not register.

 Q2: If a provider wants to extend delivery beyond its current ALL offering, will they need to change to an existing registration category?

-A: Yes, a provider would need to register with the Office for Students (OfS).
+A: Yes, a provider in England would need to register with the Office for Students (OfS) to deliver courses designated under the LLE.

 Q3: What should providers do if they are not currently registered with OfS?